 A quick review of the Meyers's interpretation of these two prose sections reveals the inadequacy of the argument for a Haggai-Zech 1-8 corpus unified around the theme of the temple rebuilding project.
 When considering Zech 1:1-6 they admit that the reference to "evil ways" and "evil deeds" in 1:4 refers to Jeremiah's indictments of injustice, oppression, theft, murder, adultery and idolatry.
-However, because of their belief that the entire night vision series concerns the rebuilding project and that Zechariah is attested in the book of Ezra as a prophet concerned with temple rebuilding, they conclude that Zechariah is attacking the failure of the people to restore the temple structure, are though there is no mention in the prose section of the temple project.
+However, because of their belief that the entire night vision series concerns the rebuilding project and that Zechariah is attested in the book of Ezra as a prophet concerned with temple rebuilding, they conclude that Zechariah is attacking the failure of the people to restore the temple structure, are even though there is no mention in the prose section of the temple project.
 When they interpret Zech 7:1-8:23 they cannot ignore the shift away from the rebuilding project in the message, a shift which is explained by appeal to the changed historical circumstances.
-As the control of the temple project in the message, a shift which is explained by appeal to the changed historical circumstances.
+As the contract of the property of the people to the changed historical circumstances.